Anyolite/anyolite/README.md

 #### Breaking changes

-* [ ] Discard postinstall option in favor of more sophisticated build script
+* [X] Discard postinstall option in favor of more sophisticated build script
 * [ ] Simplify building with custom options
 * [X] Set optional arguments being keywords for method as default
 * [ ] Add option for using either dynamic or static linking
+* [X] Drop support for older Crystal versions

 #### Usability